 You’ll be building a lot of projects in this class, both electronic and mechanical devices.
 All of your projects will be rough drafts of the interaction you imagine.
 The electronic exercises will be demonstrated with Arduino microcontrollers and a variety of sensors and actuators.
-The details of what parts you need can be found on the Parts and tools guide 2020 page.
+The details of what parts you need can be found on the Parts and tools guide page.
 The ITP shop and equipment room stock parts for you to “try before you buy.”
 They’re there for you to get to know a sensor or part to see if it will do what you need.
 Please don’t hoard parts from the shop, so that others can use them as well.
-Take only what you need for a particular project.
+Take only what you need for a particular project or lab.

 - 30% Lab work and in-class participation

 - 20% Blog & documentation

 The class meetings for Fall 2020 will be held over teleconference, at the scheduled class times.
 Should conditions allow, instructors will make their own arrangements for outside-of-class-meeting activities on the ITP floor at 370 Jay St., such as office hours, project reviews, or whatever is deemed safe and appropriate.
 Attending in-person sessions will be completely optional and do it so only if you feel comfortable and safe about it.

 The most valuable thing we can do when we are in person or online in a class meeting together is to discuss and practice the subject that you’re learning.
 Showing up on time, engaging in the class discussion, turning in assignments on time, and offering support to your classmates through advice and critique is a major part of your success in this class.